-In August 1940 some of the AUX HQ Officers moved out of London into temporary offices in Northgate House, No. 38 London Street, Faringdon.
-This was also the HQ of No.1 Armoured Brigade Company, Royal Army Service Corps.
+In August 1940 some of the Auxiliary Units HQ Officers moved out of London into temporary offices in Northgate House, 38 London Street, Faringdon.
+This was also the HQ of 1st Armoured Brigade Company, Royal Army Service Corps.

 Major M.T.
 Henderson was tasked with finding a site that was suitable for guerrilla training.
 It needed a main building to accommodate the GHQ; out-buildings to house not only the permanent staff but also Auxiliers attending training courses; and ample grounds for training purposes.

 Major Henderson’s brother Lord Faringdon lived on the Buscott Estate.
 His neighbours, the Pleydell-Bouverie family, owned the Coleshill Estate which had all of the facilities he sought.
 It was ideal.
 The War Department quickly negotiated with the two Pleydell-Bouverie Sisters Mary (‘Molly’) and Katherine (‘Bina’) Pleydell-Bouverie to requisition the whole estate but it was agreed that the sisters would remain in residence in the main house.
 It was a grand house built in 1650 but even by 1940 it had no electricity installed, meaning the Army would need to install a generator.
 On the 20th August the first load of stores was delivered to the new General Headquarters (GHQ).